LaunchCodeEducation/lchs/src/chapters/git/git-tips.rst

 about how to remove the branch anyway, if we really want to go through with that action.

+.. admonition:: Warning

-   WARNING: Deleting a local branch cannot be undone!
+   Deleting a local branch cannot be undone!

 .. admonition:: Example